-- Owning a swimming pool, a trampoline, or a a dog that could bite someone.
+- Owning a swimming pool or a trampoline, or having a dog that could bite someone.
 (Make sure the breed isn’t excluded from coverage.)

 - If I’m an occasional landlord — I rent my condo for a week or two — my personal umbrella provides some valuable protection if my tenant is injured or experiences a financial loss.
 More active landlords should consider a business policy.

 - Coaching kids’ sports.
 If someone gets hurt, you could be sued personally.